Role: Aerosol Domain Scientist

 Telephone: +44 (0) 113 34 36473

 My research interests focus on the role that tiny particles of e.g. sea salt, sulfates or soot play in affecting the Earth’s climate.
-I use global computer models to simulate the transport of these tiny particles (aerosols) around the globe to examine how the natural aerosol distribution is affected by human activities.
-Aerosol particles are known to have a detrimental impact on human health, I am also interested in attempting to understand and better quantify the adverse health effects of particulate matter.
+I use global computer models to simulate the transport of these tiny particles around the globe to examine how the natural aerosol distribution is affected by human activities.
+This airbourne particulate matter is known to have a detrimental impact on human health, part of my research aims to understand and better quantify the adverse health effects of particulate matter.

 Bachelor Of Science (Hons) (Chemistry, University of Edinburgh)